Max Marcovitch: What now?

 Just minutes prior, a couple hundred feet down the hallway, Harbaugh had expounded the obvious.

-“My feeling about the team is we're right there to the top, but we have to put it over the top,” the coach who has lost his final two games each of the last three seasons said.
+“My feeling about the team is we're right there to the top, but we have to put it over the top,” said the coach who has lost his final two games each of the last three seasons.
 “Especially in the big games at the end of the year.”

 He’s not wrong, of course.
 Michigan under Harbaugh has the seventh most wins in that span in the country.
 Prior to his arrival, the Wolverines had just four seasons with double-digit wins since the turn of the century.
 Under Harbaugh, Michigan now has three in the last four years.